 - Physical therapists will teach you how to make your muscles stronger.
 They will help you learn to get up and sit down safely from a chair, toilet, or bed.
 They will also teach you how to climb steps, keep your balance, and use a walker, cane, or crutches.

 - Occupational therapists will teach you the skills you need to do everyday tasks such as putting on your socks or getting dressed.

 Visit 2 or 3 facilities.
 Choose more than one facility at which you would be comfortable.
 When visiting, ask the staff questions such as:

-- Do they take care of many people who have had a joint replacement?
+- Do they care for people who have had a joint replacement?
 Can they tell you how many?
 A good facility should be able to show you data that shows they provide quality care.